nhorton06/DBDPrediction/README.md

 # Rebuild after code changes
 docker-compose down
-docker-compose build
-docker-compose up -d
+docker-compose up -d --build
 ```

-**Note**: The model trains automatically on startup, so the first request may take 1-2 minutes while training completes.
+**Note**: The model trains automatically on startup, so the first request may take a few minutes while training completes.
 Subsequent requests are instant.

 ## 4) Design Decisions